viko-w/viko-w/README.md

 ## Viko

-IT Developement student with a passion for everything awesome.
+I'm an IT Developement student with a passion for everything awesome.

 ---